-- This distribution is independent of the scheduling discipline (FIFO, LIFO, PS), - all these scheduling disciplines lead to exactly the same balance equations (proof is left as an exercise) - Thus also the mean time in system, $E[T] = 1/(\mu \lambda)$, is independent of the discipline (by Little's result the mean time in system equals the mean queue length divided by λ .) - In the contrast, e.g. E[W] and the distribution of T do depend on the discipline.
+- This distribution is independent of the scheduling discipline (FIFO, LIFO, PS), - all these scheduling disciplines lead to exactly the same balance equations (proof is left as an exercise) - Thus also the mean time in system, $E[T] = 1/(\mu \lambda)$, is independent of the discipline (by Little's result the mean time in system equals the mean queue length divided by λ .) - \bullet In the contrast, e.g. the distributions of W and T do depend on the discipline.